Skip to contents

 8. Once the developer has addressed your comments, approve the pull request (the developer will then merge the PR and close the issue).

-We typically accumulate multiple changes on the develop branch before merging all changes into master and updating the package version number.
+We typically accumulate multiple changes on the develop branch.
+The package owner will then merge all changes into main and update the package version number.

-At least one person should review the pull request into master and should run the following final checks before approval:
+The package owner should always review the pull request into main and should run the following final checks before approval:

-1. Check whether there are any changes on master that are not yet on develop.
-If yes, merge master into develop.
+1. Check whether there are any changes on main that are not yet on develop.
+If yes, merge main into develop.

 2. Make sure all changes on develop are summarized in NEWS.md.